 Sliding dew-shield version is much more compact.
 Shown with Sky-90 and FS-60Q for scale.

 All the FS models had simple, high quality single speed rack-and-pinion focusers with cast bodies and traditional Takahashi green finish (a 10:1 dual speed unit is available as an accessory).
 The version fitted to the FS-102 has a 2.7” drawtube and those signature silver-finished knobs.
 On the FS-102 those knobs are solid metal, but on some of the cheaper models (the FS-78 and FS-60) they are hollow plastic look-alikes.

 Overall finish is top-notch, but plain and functional, like the tube.
 The shorter bodied focusers on the FS-60 and Sky-90 can have problems with image-shift in my experience, but the longer focusers much less so.
 The Takahashi focuser at its best has a creamy smoothness unmatched even by a Feathertouch in my opinion.
-Many people swapped out these fine focusers for dual speed units, but for visual use the original was perfect.
+Many people upgraded the focuser with a dual speed unit – either Tak’s own or a complete Feathertouch pinion assembly - but for visual use the original was perfect.

 The FS-102 came with a 1.25” visual back with Tak’s characteristic twist-grip as standard.
 A 2” visual back was an accessory, but so expensive that some 3rd party ones got fitted (as in the scope here, by its previous owner, not by me).
 The drawtube terminates in an M72 thread, so the whole visual back can be replaced by 3rd party components using Borg’s M72 adapter.

 FS-102NS fitted with a Starlight Instruments FeatherTouch focuser pinion.